 - Comfrey, or Allantoin–moisturizes

-But then other common ingredients will dry out sensitive skin and possibly cause acne, too.
+But then other common ingredients will irritate sensitive skin and possibly cause acne, too.
 Avoid these if you can:

 - Artificial dyes and fragrances (also known as perfumes)